INVESTOR ALERT: Law Offices of Howard G. Smith Continues Its Investigation of Dentsply Sirona Inc. (XRAY) on Behalf of Investors

-BENSALEM, Pa., May 11, 2022 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith continues its investigation on behalf of Dentsply Sirona Inc. (“Dentsply” or the “Company”) ( XRAY) investors concerning the Company’s possible violations of federal securities laws.
+BENSALEM, Pa., May 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith continues its investigation on behalf of Dentsply Sirona Inc. ("Dentsply" or the "Company") (NASDAQ: XRAY) investors concerning the Company's possible violations of federal securities laws.

 On April 19, 2022, Dentsply stated that the Company's Chief Executive Officer had been terminated, effective immediately, and will "cease to serve as a member of the Company's Board."